 This historic hotel, housed in a Grade II listed building, has undergone a £3 million restoration project, yet still retains its original features, open fires and wonderful antiques.
 The elegant bedrooms each have a private bathroom, some with exposed beams and picturesque views of the town.
 The restaurant serves classic British cuisine featuring locally sourced produce.

-The luxurious Lazy Cow features a steak house, real ale bar and stylish rooms with free Wi-Fi and is located just 10 minutes’ walk from Warwick Castle and the Racecourse.
-With sumptuous decor and designer fittings, the individual rooms at The Lazy Cow have 42-inch flat-screen TVs, iPod docks and luxury bathrooms.
-The Lazy Cow Steakhouse serves award-winning meats and fresh seafood in cosy surroundings.
+Located just 10 minutes’ walk from Warwick Castle and the Racecourse.
+With sumptuous decor and designer fittings, the individual rooms at The Globe have Egyptian cotton linen and luxury bathrooms.
+The hotel restaurant and bar serves award-winning meats and fresh seafood.

 This Grade II listed Victorian building was completely refurbished in May 2012 to combine traditional comforts with the facilities of a modern 4-star hotel.
 The hotel's bar offers a large range of real ales and the restaurant serves freshly prepared food daily, complimented by a wide range of quality wines from the 200 year old wine cellar.
 Arundel is famous for its 12th century castle which was once the historic seat of the Duke of Norfolk.